Hennessy666/TriviaGame/README.md

 # TriviaGame
-A multiple choice trivia game with questions on African Safaris.
+A multiple choice trivia game with questions on African Safari animals.
 This app utilizies the jQuery library and responsive Bootstrap design.